nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 polynomial time yet.
 I expect it to follow with the partition untouched.

-With the three conditions on the table, there is one place they reach that most readers will not expect, and it is the one I most want to reach.
-The realest expression of science in our time is a machine doing it, and the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
+The three conditions also reach AI, and that is the application I care about most.
+Science in our time is increasingly done by machines, and the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
 Everyone says they care about AI safety, and almost nobody can state the question in a form a record could answer.
 Alignment in the large is hard, and I claim nothing about it.
+But there is a small version made of claims a record can hold.
+"The machine did X" can be a receipt.
+"X serves the goal I wrote down" can be one too.
+"The machine is making progress toward that goal" is a claim about a trajectory, and a trajectory is a phone call: you re-measure, you never certify.
-But there is a small version that is a yes-or-no claim: is this machine making progress toward the goal I set?
-Every step a machine takes toward a goal is itself a claim, and a claim can be graded by what it rests on: checked by machine, cited at source, the operator's word, or reasoning.
+And "the goal I wrote down is what I actually want" is the one the record does not fix at all, a witness's word.
+Every step a machine takes is a claim, and a claim can be graded by what it rests on: checked by machine, cited at source, the operator's word, or argued from other claims.
 The grade asks what the claim rests on, not who made it.
 That rule falls on me, on the machine that assisted me, and on you, because all three of us are fallible, and "who wrote it" is not a grade.
 Track every intermediate claim and grade it, and the whole has a grade.
-The model's output is probabilistic, a roll of weighted dice; the record of its claims is deterministic, a fixed spine through it.
 Now point the same discipline at the training data instead of the working session.
-Imagine the training set itself graded, every claim in every entry, against the three conditions above, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
+Imagine the training set itself graded, every claim in every entry, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
 In practice there would be an error ratio; the point is the picture, not a promise.
-It reaches further than it looks.
-A hallucination, in this vocabulary, is a claim in the output that rests on nothing in the record: anonymous, the same bucket the rest of this post says to weed out.
-With a graded corpus you could trace every output claim to what it rests on, or flag it as resting on nothing, without opening the model.
-In so far as alignment and hallucination are questions about trust, questions about what a claim rests on and whether it can be checked, they are bounded by the three conditions exactly, and I make that claim here, dated, as a prediction.
-What the record does not carry, intent and deception about intent, stays outside, in the witness residue, and I claim nothing about it.
+A hallucination, in the second calculus's vocabulary, is an output claim with no vouch your policy admits and no check that ran: anonymous, the bucket the rest of this post says to weed out.
+Whether it is also false is the first calculus's question, answered only where the record fixes it.
+With a graded corpus you could trace every output claim to what it rests on, or flag it as anonymous, without opening the model.
+In so far as alignment and hallucination are questions about trust, about what a claim rests on and whether it can be checked, they are bounded by the three conditions exactly, once they are written as claims over a record at a named checker power, and I make that claim here, dated, as a prediction.
+What the record does not carry, intent and deception about intent, stays outside, in the witness residue with a watcher beside it, because what is wanted moves.

-One step further, marked as a conjecture and nothing more.
+One step further, and this is only a conjecture.
 Alignment in the large may be reachable by setting the machine's goal to the record
 itself: emit claims at the grade they have and never above it, which is the one part of honesty a stranger can check.
 The condition is that the machine never sets its own goals.
-A goal the machine appended for itself has no signature and no backing, and from that moment "is it making progress toward the goal I set" has no answer the record can give; that is anonymous trust at the helm.
+A goal is a directive; it has no backing to check, only a signer to hold.
+A goal the machine appended for itself carries no signature your policy admits, so under the partition it is anonymous, and everything that rests on it rests on anonymous trust at the helm.
+Progress toward the goal you signed can still be measured.
+Progress toward the goal the machine gave itself cannot be graded at all.
 Autonomous execution under a human-signed goal is fine.
 Autonomous goal-setting is the one state the record cannot follow, and if the field means what it says about alignment, that is the state to rule out, not the one to build toward.
 None of this is a theory of alignment.
 It is the trust-shaped part of one, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.

 ## What You Can Check Without Reading Everything